 Based on one of the surveys, IoT will be connected to almost 200 billion devices by 2020 which shows a tremendous rise in its popularity compared to 15 billion connections in 2015.
 The reason behind this unbelievable surge is the adoption of smart devices like mobiles, laptops, smartwatches, wrist bands, etc.

 We are aware that a machine cannot think like humans.
 However, in this case, we are referring to understanding, reasoning, and learning.
 By understanding, a machine can establish a model of relationships and concepts between data.
 By reasoning, we can expect a solution from the established model without separate programming for each trouble.
-By learning, it can gather the knowledge from stored data.
+By learning, it can gather knowledge from stored data.

 IoT has great potential in healthcare and many companies are working to find a new way to use this technology to help our medical world.
 The IoT industry is expected to grow to $8.9 trillion in the year by 2020 according to the IoT statistics.
 (Source: Statista)

 The biggest challenge for healthcare in IoT is data privacy and security.
 The IoT mainly works on the transfer and storage of massive data.
 If any breach is recorded by hacking, then it can be used against the doctor, hospital, or patient.
 The hackers can also create fake IDs to purchase prescribed medicines to misuse them further.

 Most people have different devices, hence the integration of IoT in different devices is also causing problems as it may affect its performance.
 The different devices connected through the IoT networks must be compatible with each other for the successful process of data transfer, analysis, and retrieval.

 Doctors or hospitals are storing huge numbers of data of patients and sometimes it becomes difficult to manage the database.
 Not maintaining this database responsibly can pose a great risk to a patient’s life if any manipulation takes place due to any kind of error.

-Furthermore, IoT can definitely save time and cost of treatment for patients by helping to diagnose correct disease, however, at the same doctors and hospitals need to invest a huge cost to facilitate IoT in their facilities.
+Furthermore, IoT can save time and cost of treatment for patients by helping to diagnose correct disease, however, at the same doctors and hospitals need to invest a huge cost to facilitate IoT in their facilities.